mfessenden/SKTiled/README.md

 ## Installation

-### Carthage Installation
+### Carthage & CocoaPods Support

-Create a Cartfile in the root of your project:
+For Carthage installation, create a Cartfile in the root of your project:

-github "mfessenden/SKTiled" ~> 1.13
+    github "mfessenden/SKTiled" ~> 1.14

-### CocoaPods Installation

-Add a reference in your podfile:
+For CocoaPods, install via a reference in your podfile:

-pod 'SKTiled', '~> 1.13'
+    pod 'SKTiled', '~> 1.14'

 ## Usage